Towards a general description of the cavitation threshold in acoustic systems: Application of the Analytical Model and Results

-where \(i\) is the imaginary unit, \(t\) is the time variable, \(\rho\) and \(c\) are respectively density and speed of sound of the liquid medium, \(v_0\) is the velocity amplitude of the probe vibration, and \(d\) is the radius of the cylindrical probe. \(v_0\) can be expressed as \(v_0=A\omega\), where \(A\) is the displacement amplitude and \(\omega\) is the angular frequency \(\omega=2 \pi f\). \(k\) is the wave number, which is equal to \(k=(2\pi)/\lambda\), where \(\lambda\) is the wavelength of the acoustic wave (\(\lambda=c/f\)).
+where \(i\) is the imaginary unit, \(t\) is the time variable, \(\rho\) and \(c\) are respectively density and speed of sound of the liquid medium, \(v_0\) is the velocity amplitude of the probe vibration, and \(d\) is the radius of the cylindrical probe. \(v_0\) can be expressed as \(v_0=A\omega\), where \(\omega\) is the angular frequency: \(\omega=2 \pi f\). \(k\) is the wave number, which is equal to \(k=(2\pi)/\lambda\), where \(\lambda\) is the wavelength of the acoustic wave (\(\lambda=c/f\)).
 The acoustic pressure amplitude (\(p_0\)) can then be computed by considering the magnitude of the complex pressure in Eq. \ref{equazione_1}:

-For a circular transducer, the location and the intensity of the maximum pressure amplitude depends on the value of \(kd\) \citep{sherman}.
+For a circular transducer, the maximum pressure amplitude's location and intensity depend on the value of \(kd\) \citep{sherman}.
 If \(kd>\pi\), the maximum pressure amplitude is not on the piston surface (\(x=0\)) and it varies along the axis between zero and a maximum value of \(2 \rho c v_0\).
-On the contrary, if \(kd\leq\pi\), the maximum of the pressure amplitude occurs on the surface of the piston, and the value of the pressure amplitude decreases monotonically along the axis \citep{sherman}.
+On the contrary, if \(kd\leq\pi\), the maximum pressure amplitude occurs on the piston's surface, and the pressure amplitude value decreases monotonically along the axis \citep{sherman}.
 The latter is the case for the 24 kHz transducer adopted in this study (\(kd=0.15\) for the 3 mm probe, while \(kd=0.36\) for the 7 mm probe).
 The acoustic pressure amplitude on the surface of the transducer can be found by setting \(x=0\) in the previous Eq. \ref{equazione_2}:

 If no impurities nor bubbles are present in the domain (nucleation sites), the maximum acoustic pressure defines the location of nucleation of the first cavity.
-This is confirmed by the high-speed images in Fig. \ref{fig0} (C, D), where the nucleation of the first cavity is attached to the surface of the tip on the axis of the probe.
+This is the case for the high-speed sequences in Fig. \ref{fig0} (C, D), where the nucleation of the first cavity is attached to the surface of the tip on the axis of the probe.